Rocket VB is a breakout strategy with clear rules and strict risk control. It could be a valuable addition to your portfolio.

 What you get in the package for this strategy:

-SQX file ready to use on the Algocloud and StrategyQuant platforms.
+The SQX file is ready to use on the Algocloud and StrategyQuant platforms.

 Pseudocode that describes all the rules in an easy-to-understand way.